11 Things to know when Moving to Saskatchewan

 What are the first steps to take upon arrival in Saskatchewan?

 Start by getting all your administrative tasks sorted.

 - Apply for a health card from eHealth Saskatchewan.

-- Apply for a driver’s license from Saskatchewan Driver’s Licensing and Vehicle Registration.
+- Apply for a driver’s licence from Saskatchewan Driver’s Licensing and Vehicle Registration.